-These findings highlight that the recruitment processes of large employers are leading to an underrepresentation of some minority groups.
+These findings highlight that the recruitment processes of large employers are leading to an underrepresentation of some minority groups and this is amplified when there are fewer job opportunities.
 While young people from low SEB and ethnic minority groups are well represented in the applicant pool to these roles, they are far less likely to receive an offer than their otherwise observably similar high SEB or white counterparts.